vizmi/star-trek-adventures/doc/specification.md

     Special cases:
     - "Starfleet" gets to choose from any discipline

-5. Choose or roll the **Starfleet academy** path.
+5. Choose or roll the **Starfleet Academy** path.
 Grants the following benefits:
     - a *value*
     - +3 point of *attributes*, maximum +2 increase per attribute, any attribute
     - a major *discipline* (+2) and 2 minor *disciplines* (+1).
 No discipline can be higher than 4